kaittah/csv-to-google-sheet/README.md

 ***Link to Chrome Extension***: https://chrome.google.com/webstore/detail/csv-to-google-sheet/hfebigpmgamiloehfnkghegpnhggniga

 ### Description
-A simpler way to create a google sheet from your .csv file Pulling data from your browser is easy.
-Now viewing and sharing that data just got easier.
-After you download a .csv file, you only need a click and a drag to transfer it into a Google Sheet that you can manipulate, analyze, and share with colleagues.
+With this you only need a click and a drag to transfer a .csv file into a Google Sheet that you can manipulate, analyze, and share with colleagues.

 Options:
 * Custom Delimiters, Null Values, Quote Characters - Set these or leave on auto-detect